 When it comes to beauty, just about anything is possible.
 But you still might be wondering if you can make yourself up on your wedding day.
 You don’t have to be a professional makeup artist to achieve a natural wedding makeup look.
-In fact, you don’t even have to be someone who regularly wears makeup in your daily life.
+In fact, you don’t even have to be someone who regularly wears eyeshadow, highlighter, or false lashes.

-The internet is full of helpful tutorials that can teach you how to do everything from a dramatic smokey eye to a more natural makeup look.
+The internet has plenty of bridal makeup tutorials and “best waterproof mascara” guides.
+You can learn you how to do everything from a dramatic smokey eye to a more natural makeup look.
 You can also find articles (like this one) that contain all the makeup application tips you need to look absolutely stunning when you walk down the aisle.

 Answering your next burning question: What is natural bridal makeup?

-You may have heard that you need to wear heavier or more makeup for the camera.
+You may have heard that you need to wear more concealer or tons of eyeshadow for the camera.
 Yes, photos do cause makeup to appear lighter and softer.
-But that doesn’t mean you need to cake it on or use bold colors if you don’t want to.
+But that doesn’t mean you need to cake on the bronzer or apply bold lip colors if you don’t want to.
 To feel like you and end up with amazing photos, most of the time you only need to add a bit of blush or lipstick for a little pop.

-Taking the plunge: How do you do natural wedding makeup?
+Taking the plunge: How do you apply natural wedding makeup?

-It should come as no surprise that there’s not just one way to do a natural wedding makeup.
+It should come as no surprise that there’s not just one way to do natural wedding makeup.
+You will want to pick a natural makeup look to complement your skin tone, wedding dress, and hairstyle.
 Between eye and hair color and skin tone and type, each woman is unique.
-This means you’ll need to take stock of your coloration and skin type (whether you have dry, oily, combination, or sensitive skin) before you pick up a makeup brush.
+This means you’ll need to take stock of your coloration and skin type (whether you have oily skin, dry, combination, or sensitive skin) before you pick up a makeup brush.

-Also, way before you start applying products, you’ll want to focus on skincare.
+Also, way before you start applying products, you’ll want to focus on skincare to achieve that airbrush makeup glow naturally.
 Getting into a healthy skincare routine weeks or months before the big day can make achieving a natural bridal look so much easier.
 For the best results, you should be cleansing and moisturizing (think a product with hyaluronic acid) twice a day, once in the morning and again before bedtime.
 Also, don’t forget that sunscreen (SPF is everything).
-Think of all this as creating a beautiful canvas, one that you wouldn’t dream of covering up with heavy foundation and products.
+Think of all this as creating a beautiful canvas, one that you wouldn’t dream of covering up with heavy makeup application and products.

 If you find that you’re struggling with skincare woes that aren’t responding to at-home self-care (think acne or scarring), you can turn to a dermatologist.
 These docs have committed their lives to help women and men overcome skin conditions.
 Rely on their expertise to help you get clear and beautiful skin.